Daishawn Redan: Club career

 Redan made his professional debut for Hertha BSC in the Bundesliga on 25 August 2019, coming on as a substitute for Salomon Kalou in the 70th minute of the home match against VfL Wolfsburg, which finished as a 3–0 loss.

 In the January 2020 transfer window, he was loaned to Dutch Eredivisie side FC Groningen for six months.

 On 31 August 2021, he was loaned for the season by PEC Zwolle.

 On 27 June 2022, Redan extended his contract with Hertha BSC and then joined Utrecht on a season-long loan deal with an option to buy.

 On 31 January 2023, Redan signed a three-and-a-half-year contract with Venezia in Italy.
 He only appeared for the Under-19 squad in the second half of the 2022–23 season.
 On 21 July 2023, he was loaned to Triestina.

 On 12 August 2024, Redan signed a four-year contract with Avellino in Serie C. On 3 February 2025, Redan moved on loan to Beerschot in Belgium, with an option to buy.
 On 8 September 2025, Redan returned to Belgium on a new loan and joined Lokeren in Challenger Pro League.
+On 12 December 2025, the loan to Lokeren was terminated by the agreement of all parties.
+On 7 January 2026, Redan's contract with Avellino was mutually terminated as well.

+On 4 August 2026 he signed for Birżebbuġa St. Peter's.